 is automatically set to

-a username and password.
+that accepts a username and password.

 Fixed user authentication#